astronomer/docs/software/deploy-dags.md

 ### Setup

-Your automated workflow needs to include the following two steps:
+Your automated workflow must include the following two steps:

 1. From your Astro project directory, run `tar -czf dags.tgz dags` to zip your `dags` directory into a `.tgz` file.
 This file should be accessible from the rest of your automated process.
 2. Run a `POST` request to the endpoint `https://deployments.basedomain/<deployment-release-name>/dags/upload` to upload your DAGs.
 For example, making a request using curl would look similar to the following: